 “It also depends on what part of the country you’re in and what equipment is worth in your area,” he explains.

-For example, cotton equipment in the South-Central region has increased in value over the past five years, allowing producers to trade more frequently.
+For example, cotton equipment in the South-Central region has increased in recent years, allowing producers to trade more frequently.
 Meanwhile, wheat, corn and soybean producers have held onto their equipment longer.

 Other factors influencing equipment trade-ins include new technology and the number of acres farmed.